The Michigan chapter of the Council on American-Islamic Relations

 A Spirit Airlines passenger is accused of assaulting a Muslim woman on a flight to Detroit.

-The incident occurred after the victim Aicha Toure, who was wearing an Islamic head scarf, asked Farr to stop harassing and intimidating an older woman who appeared to be of South Asian descent.
-Farr responded by hurling anti-Islamic slurs at Toure and striking her hand and phone as Toure tried to capture the interaction on video, according to the Wayne County Prosecutor’s Office.
+The incident occurred after Toure asked the woman to stop harassing and intimidating an older woman who appeared to be of South Asian descent.
+The woman then punched Toure and called her a “Muslim terrorist” and other insults, according to CAIR-MI.

 Stay connected with Detroit Metro Times.
 Subscribe to our newsletters, and follow us on Google News, Apple News, Twitter, Facebook, Instagram, or Reddit.